 God goes with me wherever I go.

-This lesson refers to remedies and cures and symptom analysis as “foolishness” (W-pI.41.2:4).
-And it states unequivocally that we can end it.
-How?
-By remembering – in a real tangible way – that our Source, God, goes with us everywhere.
-This is another way of saying that the separation never happened, right?
-All we can do is deny and ignore and obfuscate our connection to God – we cannot destroy it.
-We have built a ferocious cloud cover over our Oneness with God – a dense tangle of false ideas and dissonant voices and haunting and haunted images – but it is within our power to slip through it.
+This is another way of saying that the separation never happened.
+We can deny and ignore it, we can obfuscate it – but we cannot destroy it.
+We have built a heavy cloud over our oneness with God – a complex web of false ideas, dissonant voices, haunted and haunting images – but it is within our power to slip through it.
+Are we willing?

-I love that!
-We can do this – we can go all the way from our fractured and painful and fearful state right to God.
 It doesn’t take years of arduous meditation.
-We don’t have to suffer.
+We don’t have to suffer or deprive ourselves.
 We don’t have to crawl on our knees through cut glass.
 We simply have to believe that reaching God is possible.
 That’s it.
-If we believe it – if we truly, for one split second, believe this – then the way is open and we will be restored to that precious condition of Oneness.
+If we believe it – if we truly, for one split second, believe this – then the way is open and we will be restored to remembrance of oneness.

 This is our comfort and our certainty that we are not praying and studying in vain.
 The promise of A Course in Miracles – the peace of joy of undivided Creation – is already given.
 It is already true.
 God is with us because what we are cannot be apart from God.

 There is no fear.
 There is only love.
 In this lies our truth and our salvation.